+As the first step, download this hiragana chart.
+It shows all the hiragana (including "variation" hiragana) you will be learning on this page.
 If you have a printer, print it out.
 If not, you can follow along digitally too.

-Before you begin learning to read the hiragana, you have to learn how to pronounce the hiragana.
+Next, learn how to pronounce the hiragana.
 Since hiragana pronunciation is such a listening and speaking thing, we made a video to cover this topic.
 Follow along.

 When you can pronounce the five "vowel sounds" of hiragana, move on to the next section, where you'll learn to read them.